 NEPAL: Lumbini Buddhas birthplace

-When the baby was born it is said that the four regent devas (Chatur-Mahabrahmas) received him in a golden net; and the celestial shower from the sky washed him.
+When the baby was born it is said that the four regent devas (Chatur-Mahabrahmas or Chatumaharajas) received him in a golden net; and the celestial shower from the sky washed him.
 When born, the boy instantly stood on the earth and took seven steps towards north and roared like a lion to utter –

 On the same day, seven other beings were born, namely: